I opted to climb Toubkal solo. This is my account of that climb and my advice on how to climb this mountain without a guide.

 For early starts and late nights, a small LED headlamp is an essential piece of safety equipment.
-There are a lot of options but the Petzl Tikak performs well for a good price.
+There are a lot of options but the Petzl Tikka performs well for a good price.
 Bring extra batteries.

 At the time of composition, no climbing permits are required to summit Toubkal.

-Arabic, Berber and French are commonly spoken but English is very prevalent.
+Arabic, Berber and French are commonly spoken, but English is very prevalent.

 Many places will also accept Euros but the exchange rate will not be favorable.
 Ensure you're familiar with the current rates as literally everyone within this country will try to trick you.

-Climbers should be up to date with their routine vaccinations but no yellow fever vaccination is required to enter Morocco.
+Climbers should be up to date with their routine vaccinations, but no yellow fever vaccination is required to enter Morocco.
 Hepatitis A and Rabies are common problems and vaccinations are highly recommended.

-Above 3000m many climbers will feel the effects of altitude, most commonly in the form of a headache.
+Above 3,000m many climbers will feel the effects of altitude, most commonly in the form of a headache.
 Those developing Acute Mountain Sickness (AMS) may suffer from nausea, dizziness, a loss of appetite, lethargy and difficulty sleeping.
 It may be further aggravated by exertion and typically improves with rest and over-the-counter painkillers such as paracetamol or ibuprofen.

-The only way to prevent or mitigate AMS is to properly acclimatize by ascending gradually with some experts believing 500-1000m per day above 3000m followed by a rest day every three to four days being adequate.
+The only way to prevent or mitigate AMS is to properly acclimatize by ascending gradually, with some experts believing 500–1,000m per day above 3,000m followed by a rest day every three to four days being adequate.
 Should symptoms worsen, quickly and carefully descend to an altitude where the victim previously felt well.

 Medical and Rescue Services

 Basic medical assistance can be found at the Nelter Hut and Imlil.
 Ambulances can evacuate patients to the closest hospital at Asni 15 kms away.
 There is no emergency mountain rescue service in Morocco.

 Radios are operated by most trekking guides.
-At Nelter refuge there is a telephone and mobile phone reception is possible on some networks.
+At Nelter refuge there is a telephone, and mobile phone reception is possible on some networks.

 Climbing mountains is an inherently dangerous activity and involves unavoidable risks that every participant must assume.
 It should be undertaken only by those who have properly prepared, have adequate knowledge, fitness and equipment and have the confidence in their abilities to recognize, assess and manage risks and hazards as they present themselves.
 Failure to do so may result in personal injury or even death.

 © 2014 Kurt Morrison